DrBiznes/WynnBubbles/README.md

 # WynnBubbles

+Show the people what you're trying to say.
 Chat floats above your head and changes colors for party, guild, and private chat.
 A fork of [TalkBubbles](https://modrinth.com/mod/talkbubbles) designed to work specifically with Wynncraft chat.
 Made for my modpack [World of Wynncraft](https://modrinth.com/modpack/world-of-wynncraft)